 FALLEN from SIGHT

-On the heels of AT THE RIVER’S EDGE and BUTCHER ROAD, my next fast-paced murder mystery set in the Blue Ridge Mountains will be FALLEN FROM SIGHT.
-I hope to have this book ready to release in early 2020.
+On the heels of AT THE RIVER’S EDGE and BUTCHER ROAD, my next fast-paced murder mystery set in the Blue Ridge Mountains is FALLEN FROM SIGHT.
+The first draft of the novel is complete!
+I hope to have it published by year end!

 Below is a draft of the opening for FALLEN FROM SIGHT.
 Let me know what you think!

 Click HERE to learn more about books in the Mountain Mystery Series.

 – Day 1-

 FLORESCENT LIGHTS burned bright in the cramped, windowless interrogation room.

 Like a hawk hovering over a field mouse, Detective John Phillips peered down his angular nose at the young suspect seated across the metal table.
 The white-haired veteran of the Parsons Creek Police Department (PCPD) wore a wrinkled dress shirt, his narrow dark tie pulled loose.
 Sergeant Mitch Williams was seated at his side in a snug khaki uniform with a gold badge stuck to his barrel chest.

 “Tell us again.
 Where and when did you last see Ms. Campbell?”